qiufengyu21/DevOps-Special-Milestone/README.md

 2. CI/CD: GitLab has in-built pipeline which can replace Jenkins.
 Hence, we can verify if the merge request will break our app or not.

-3. Docker registry: GitLab has in built registry which stores docker images.
+3. Docker Registry: GitLab has in built registry which stores docker images.
 Hence, rather than using public registry at hub.docker.com, we can use this feature.

-4. 3rd party integration: If one still wants to use 3rd party applications rather than using GitLab one, we can still use it as it supports integration for Jenkins, Slack, Google Cloud Platform, etc.
+4. 3rd Party Integration: If one still wants to use 3rd party applications rather than using GitLab one, we can still use it as it supports integration for Jenkins, Slack, Google Cloud Platform, etc.

-5. GitHub features: Most of the features which are present in GitHub are already present here.
+5. GitHub Features: Most of the features which are present in GitHub are already present here.
 We have been using GitLab for past 3-4 weeks and we cannot find anything which is present in GitHub but not in GitLab (surely there must be few, but we are not missing it yet).

 6. Kubernetes Support: With a built-in container registry and Kubernetes integration, GitLab makes it easier than ever to get started with containers and cloud native development.
-Also, canary deployments, monitoring, auto-devops, etc is possible because of this integration
+Also, canary deployments, monitoring, auto-devops, etc is possible because of this integration.

 ## Our Project: